Trans-Papua Highway

 The Trans-Papua Highway (Indonesian: Jalan Raya Trans-Papua) refers to 12 road segments, some under construction, across Western New Guinea in Indonesia, located in the island of New Guinea.
 The roads stretch from Sorong to Merauke with a total length of 4325 km.
 As of March 2017, 3850 km of roads had been completed and construction on all the roads was predicted to finish in 2018, but construction was delayed in late 2018 due to armed conflict.

+As of 2019, around 90% of the route had been cleared, although very little was paved and bridges had not been constructed.

 The completed road segments include 884 out of Indonesia's 1,068 km border road with Papua New Guinea.
 As of May 2017, the remaining parts of the road, including 7,000 meters of bridges, were planned to be completed in 2017 and 2018, although not all of the road has been layered by asphalt.
 As of October 2020, the road was only 200–300 km from completion.

 Road segments

 In West Papua and Southwest Papua

 There are 4 road segments in West Papua: